awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 **Renaming an OU**

-In AWS Organizations, you can change the name of an OU by using either the API or the console\.
+In AWS Organizations, you can change the name of an OU by using either the AWS Organizations API or the console\.
 When you change an OU name outside of AWS Control Tower, the AWS Control Tower console automatically reflects the name change\.
 However, if you provision your accounts using AWS Service Catalog, you also must repair your landing zone to ensure that AWS Control Tower stays consistent with AWS Organizations\.
 The **Repair** workflow ensures consistency across services for the Foundational and Additional OUs\.
 You can repair this type of drift from the **Settings** page\.
 See "Resolving Drift" in [Detect and resolve drift in AWS Control Tower](drift.md)\.

-AWS Control Tower displays the names of OUs in the console and in Account Factory, and you can see when your landing zone repair has succeeded\.
+AWS Control Tower displays the names of OUs in the AWS Control Tower dashboard and displays Additional OUs in Account Factory\.
+You can see when your landing zone repair has succeeded\.

 **Renaming an enrolled account**